NTIA/itm/README.md

 ## Error Codes and Warning Flags ##

-ITM can supports a defined list of error codes and warning flags.
+ITM supports a defined list of error codes and warning flags.
 A complete list can be found [here](ERRORS_AND_WARNINGS.md).

 ## Example Values ##